AntonyDL/AntonyDL/README.md

 - 🔭 I’m currently working on shell variables and expansions.
 - 🌱 I’m currently learning what variables are, how to assign to variables and call variables in shell.
-- 🤔 I’m looking for help with understanding more on the C Programming language
+- 🤔 I’m looking for help with understanding more on the C Programming language.
 - 💬 Ask me about anything tech related, If I dont't have the answer, we will collaborate for a solution.
+- 😄 Pronouns: "He who does'nt code, should lend me their fingers." - AntonyDL